strarsis/wp-typography-groups/README.md

 # wp-typography-groups
 Plugin for grouping words (derived from WP Typography plugin)

+## Installation
+1. Download the zip for this repository.
+2. Extract the zip into plugin folder in `plugins/` of WordPress site.
+3. Run `composer install` inside the plugin directory.
+4. Activate the plugin in WordPress site backend.
+5. Ensure that `.avoidwrap{display:inline-block}` is available as style on site frontend/theme.

 ## TODO
 Configure the list of text fragments that should stay together (https://github.com/strarsis/wp-typography-groups/blob/master/class-typography-groups.php#L34).